phoenixframework/phoenix/guides/controllers.md

 {"id": "Frank"}
 ```

-The [`json/2`] function is useful for writing APIs and there is also the [`html/2`] function for rendering HTML, but most of the times we use Phoenix views to build our responses.
+The [`json/2`] function is useful for writing APIs and there is also the [`html/2`] function for rendering HTML, but most of the time we use Phoenix views to build our responses.
 For this, Phoenix includes the [`render/3`] function.
 It is specially important for HTML responses, as Phoenix Views provide performance and security benefits.

 Let's rollback our `show` action to what we originally wrote in the [request life-cycle guide](request_lifecycle.html):